Skip to main content

 Federal Government Shutdown

-This page contains the information and guidance on impacts to research operations during the current government shutdown.
-For daily updates please continue to follow our Federal Administration Transition webpage, which is updated each weekday and on weekends if appropriate.
+This page contains the information and guidance on impacts to research operations during a potential government shutdown.
+For regular updates please continue to follow our Federal Administration Transition webpage, which is updated each regularly as appropriate.

-If this shutdown is short-term, we expect minimal disruption of our day-to-day operations.
+If a shutdown is short-term, we would expect minimal disruption of our day-to-day operations.
 The impact could become more significant in the event of a longer shutdown.

-COGR is tracking federal agency contingency guidance, and the site is being updated regularly.
+COGR tracks federal agency contingency guidance.
 Some of the guidance is for federal grant recipients and other guidance is geared directly to federal agency employees.
 All guidance is being shared so our research community is aware of plans at the agency level.

 Current Federally-Funded Research Projects

-The majority of federally-funded projects are grants, and work on those projects can continue as planned.
+The majority of federally-funded projects are grants, and work on those projects would continue as planned.

-A small number of federally-funded projects are contracts rather than grants, and a stop work order may be issued by contract funders.
+A small number of federally-funded projects are contracts rather than grants, and a stop work order could be issued by contract funders.

 • If a stop work order is issued for a contract, the sponsoring agency and/or ERIK's Sponsored Programs team will be in direct contact with the principal investigator.
 In this case, PIs should work with their sponsored program officer and department administrator to determine next steps.